What should I do if my dog has a bee sting or insect bite?

 Find out the best course of action to take when your beloved canine endures a bee sting or insect bite.
 Discover effective measures you can quickly implement to alleviate discomfort and reduce the risk of potential complications.
 Read on to ensure your furry friend receives the care they need in such situations.

-See also How can I prevent my dog from excessive drooling?
+See also How can I protect my dog from extreme cold or hot weather?

 Dealing with a Dog with a Bee Sting or Insect Bite